Uhuynh/django-dynaconf/README.md

 with dynaconf loading hooks
 - The change is done on a single file and then in your whole project every time you call `django.conf.settings` you will have access to dynaconf attributes and methods.
-- Instead of defining all of our project settings / variables in Django default `settings.py`:
+- Instead of defining all of our project settings in Django default `settings.py`:
   ````python
   # settings.py
   ...